andmulLABS01/Blitz1/README.md

-# Blitz1
-Kura Blitz 1
+# Blitz 1
+September 27, 2023

+By: Andrew Mullen

 - What happened during the blitz?
   - During the blitz, the test server simulated increased user traffic to the server.